cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ### Certificates, signing, trust and authority

-The core mechanism of PKI is a the PKI certificate, also known as a 'security certificate', 'digital certificate' or 'TLS certificate' (because it is used in TLS), or abbreviated "cert".
+The core mechanism of PKI is the PKI certificate, also commonly known as a "security certificate", "digital certificate" or "TLS certificate" (because it is used in TLS), or abbreviated "cert".
+In TLS the [x509 certificate format](https://en.wikipedia.org/wiki/X.509) is used.

 A PKI certificate is a file containing the following: